Gayle Wald

 Books

-(In progress) “Democratic Rhythms: Ella Jenkins, Children’s Music, and Civil Rights”
+(In progress) “This Is Rhythm: Ella Jenkins, Children's Music, and the Long Civil Rights Movement”

 It's Been Beautiful: Soul! and Black Power Television ( Durham, NC: Duke University Press, 2015).